crlngn/crlngn-ui/README.md

 ### NOTES:
 - The module was tested mostly on Foundry v12 and DnD 4.x.
 The overall UI styles are system agnostic, but chat card styles are mostly for DnD5e - I've done some basic tests for PF2e.
 If you would like to request support for a different system (and help with info and screenshots), please add a feature request on Github issue tracker (subject to evaluation);
 - Carolingian UI works best for DMs with a somewhat lean list of active modules.
 Modules which heavily modify the UI are likely to have conflicts.
-- The module is currently compatible with **"Compact Scene Navigation"**, but you might want to disable the auto-hide setting in one of the modules;
 - Feel free to report compatibility status with other modules (subject to evaluation);
 - If you use a non-compatible module, play with the settings and disable the parts that might be affecting it before reporting.
 - If you would like to contribute with translation to your language please send a PR or copy the en language file, translate and post as enhancement.